bgoonz/docs-collection/google-chrome/native-client/faq.md

 ### Does Native Client support concurrency/parallelism?

-Native Client and Portable Native Client both support pthreads, C11/C++11 threads, and low-level synchronization primitives (mutex, barriers, atomic read/modify/write, compare-and-exchange, etc...), thus allowing your Native Client application to utilize several CPU cores.
+Native Client and Portable Native Client both support pthreads, C11/C++11 threads, and low-level synchronization primitives (mutex, barriers, atomic read/modify/write, compare-and-exchange, etc…), thus allowing your Native Client application to utilize several CPU cores.
 Note that this allows you to modify datastructures concurrently without needing to copy them, which is often a limitation of shared-nothing systems.
 For more information see <a href="/docs/native-client/reference/pnacl-c-cpp-language-support#memory-model-and-atomics" class="reference internal"><em>memory model and atomics</em></a> and <a href="/docs/native-client/reference/pnacl-c-cpp-language-support#language-support-threading" class="reference internal"><em>threading</em></a>.

 Native Client doesn’t support HTML5 Web Workers directly but can interact with JavaScript code which does.